1 Introduction To Digital Literacies for Online Learning

 • Once you are in the vault, feel free to take a look around—you will notice a Home page, a Tools folder with some files in it, and a VR Diagram Canvas

 Now that you have a place to record your course notes, let’s jump back into the discussion about digital literacy.
 Traditionally, literacy was about speaking, listening, reading and writing.
 Literacy has taken on a much broader and complex meaning.
 Today there’s also digital literacy, media literacy, new literacy, and so on.
-In the activity below you are invited to reflect on how your literacies have changed when compared to your parents, and to speculate on new literacies the next generation of learners may need for the future.
+In the activity below you are invited to reflect on how technology, and the literacies needed to navigate technology, have changed over the years, and to speculate on new literacies the next generation of learners may need for the future.

-1.3.3 Activity: Reflection on the 21st Century Learner
+1.3.3 Activity: Reflection on the Evolution of Digital Technologies

 While you watch the video think about:

-• What “literacy” skills will be important for future learners in higher education?
+• What digital literacy skills will be important for future learners in higher education?
+For future workers?

 Reflect on the following writing prompts: